 Those who followed my stories on Instagram (@thomassing_) could watch my latest (and by far the largest) Contemplation work unfold since Christmas.
 After doing a small sketch in November, I made a couple of 50 x 60 cm (20 x 24 inch) silvergelatine prints in December of some photographs which I want to use for my Contemplations.

 This one is insofar special as all the writing and aureole are made of 24 carat gold, in a technique that was already used in medieval book illustration.
 I’m quite proud I could complete this work without any errors or unexpected incidents – if you’re working with gold on paper there’s not really much you can do to fix anything…

 That’s also why I usually retire to my Italian hideaway to accomplish these large and complex works which need extreme concentration and long periods of working without interruptions.

-Above are some photos of the final work (which just needs to be framed once I’m back in Germany) and of the working process.
-I received a lot of feedback from you on my stories the last days from which I realized that the actual process is something you all seem to be very interested in, so I’ll try to post more works-in-progress and more background informations in the future.
+Above are some photos of the final work (which just needs to be framed once I’m back in Germany).
+I received a lot of feedback from you on my stories the last days from which I realized that the actual process is something you all seem to be very interested in, so you may want to follow my Instagram account (@thomassing_ and @disciplineandobsession) for more work-in-progress and inspirations.

 ‚hoc est quod cupio‘ (2019), 24k Gold on silver gelatin print, ca. 39×57 cm / 15.4×22.4 inch; framed 60×80 cm / 24×31.5 inch.